-Clients come to me for naturopathic advice and support for their symptoms or their diagnosed complaint.
-It’s my job to work backwards with the goal of identifying the factor or factors that may have caused their symptoms in the first place and any things that might still be contributing to or exacerbating their situation.
-Often, but not always we might identify specific nutrient deficiencies or food intolerances or there might be obvious lifestyle or environmental factors at play.
+Clients come to me for naturopathic advice and help for their symptoms or their diagnosed complaint.
+It’s my job to work backwards with the goal of identifying the factor or factors that may have caused their symptoms in the first place and anything that might still be contributing to or exacerbating their problems.
+Often, but not always I might identify specific nutrient deficiencies or food intolerances or there might be obvious lifestyle or environmental factors at play.
 And now with the expanding awareness of genetics and the availability of testing, we have another avenue to explore when appropriate.

-If we are not careful, it can be easy to get caught up in minute details around particular nutrients or particular dietary exclusions or specific genetic variants or what’s the “best” thing you can do and overlook the importance of the big picture when it comes to overall health and happiness.
+But if you are not careful, it can be easy to get caught up in minute details around particular nutrients or particular dietary exclusions or specific genetic variants or what’s the “best” thing you can do and therefore overlook the importance of the bigger picture when it comes to your overall health and happiness.

 What you need to do to stay happy and healthy – the basics